 We often hear from our trading community, and from our experience, it’s very likely that you don’t know what is a restricted stock unit.
 In this step-by-step RSUs guide we’re going to outline what decisions you have to make to profit from buying restricted stock units.

 In part one of this stock options vs RSU guide, we’re going to cover what are RSUs and what is the difference between RSU and stock options.

 What are Restricted Stock Units?

-Simply put it, a restricted stock is a grant of company stock that’s yours once it’s vested.
+Simply put, a restricted stock is a grant of company stock that’s yours once it’s vested.
 We understand, that at this point you may scratch your head with all these new technical terms.
-We’re going to take it step-by-step and shed some light on.
+We’re going to take it step-by-step to shed some light on.

-To make the explanation of what is and RSU stock option more interactive, let’s use our imagination and follow the typical storyline of the Millennial generation:
+To make the explanation of the RSU stock option more interactive, let’s use our imagination and follow the typical storyline of the Millennial generation: